BROCKVILLE HIGHLAND GOLF - Welcome To The Disc Golf Universe

 Flight numbers> 5,4,0,3

 So why should another Buzzz be in this list?
 Disc Golf is all about versatility.
 A few mid-ranges in your bag can cover every conceivable shot you need.
-And if you know the course well you can dramatically cut down on the size of your bag if you know your discs well.
+And if you know the course well you can dramatically cut down on the size of your bag if you know what your discs are capable of.

-This Super Stable Buzzz is great when you don’t have a good bit of arm speed or want to throw an overhand Tomahawk or Thumber like a baseball when you need to lift the disc over a tree or high obstacle.
+This Super Stable Buzzz is great when you don’t have a good bit of arm speed or want to throw an overhand Tomahawk or Thumber it like a baseball when you need to lift the disc over a tree or high obstacle without the disc fading out sideways.
 If you have the power it has more turn than the original.
 Launch a huge turnover drive and watch it come back in.

-With a slight hyzer flick you’ll enjoy seeing it glide right where to your landing spot.
+With a slight hyzer flick you’ll enjoy seeing it glide right where your landing spot is.
 It’s like a beat in buzzz.

 Overhands require a lot of snap so a stiffer plastic may work better than the ESP plastic which has a lot of flex.
 But that depends on YOU at the end of the day, so experiment.